 Simply put, a financial advisor can be anyone who helps clients manage their money.
 It is sort of an umbrella term that many others fall under.
 Advisors may have a specialization, such as estate planning, retirement planning, insurance, debt repayment, investment management, tax planning or any other aspect of the financial industry.
 They might even help you with each of these things.
 Advisors may also cater to certain income levels.

-Like a financial counselor and a private wealth manager, a Dallas financial planner is one type of financial advisor (based in Dallas, Texas).
+Like a financial counselor and a private wealth manager, a Dallas Tx financial planner is one type of financial planning advisor (based in Dallas Tx, Texas).
 A financial planner specializes in creating a comprehensive plan to help you achieve your long-term goals.
 Like a financial advisor, a financial planner will assess your current situation and make recommendations on what you can do to improve it.
 A financial planner may also have certain areas of expertise, such as retirement planning or education funding planning.